igorskyflyer/file-formats/adbt/README.md

 #### `version`

 Current version of the compiled filter list file.
 The actual value depends on the selected [versioning system](#versioning).
-If one is not provided, the versioning system is inferred.
+If one is not provided, the versioning system will be inferred.

 Placeholders: `$version`, `$v`